stonecoldpat/anonymousvoting/README.md

 The protocol has six phases.

-SETUP Phase.
+SETUP

 - Election Authority is responsible for sending Ethereum a white list of eligible voters.

-SIGNUP Phase.
+SIGNUP

 - Voters submit their voting key, and a zero knowledge prove to prove knowledge of the voting key's secret.
 - Ethereum verifies the correctness of the zero knowledge proof, and stores the voting key.

-COMPUTE Phase.
+COMPUTE

 - Ethereum computes each voter's special reconstructed voting key.

-VOTE Phase.
+VOTE

 - Voters submit their vote, and a 1 out of 2 zero knowledge proof that the vote is either 1 or 0. (i.e. yes or no).
 - Ethereum verifies the 1 out of 2 zero knowledge proof, and stores the vote.

-TALLY Phase.
+TALLY

 - Ethereum computes the tally once all votes have been cast.